mukuldhariwal94/Interview-Questions-Practice/src/main/java/com/bebetteratjava/datastructures/arrays/README.md

 1) Sort the array and check if next element is expected next element
-2) Store all data in a HashSet and check if prev is in set if so skip otherwise that is the start of your sequence.At end store the end of sequence and lenght and populate an array and return
+2) Store all data in a HashSet and check if prev is in set if so skip otherwise that is the start of your sequence.At end store the end of sequence and lenght and populate an array and return.

 ##### Best Approach
 3rd approach.

-##### TODO
-Find the location of an element in sorted matrix which can hve duplicates